Nodnarb1192/Bootcamp/Sprint 9. Machine Learning in Business/README.md

-# Sprint 9: Machine Learning in Business
+# Optimizing Resource Allocation with Machine Learning: A Case Study for the Oil Industry

 ## Introduction